martysweet/cfn-lint/README.md

 If you use a JetBrains editor, the following Run Configuration can be setup for the Mocha test suite:

-Node Options: --harmony
+Node Options: None
-Extra Mocha Options: --compilers js:babel-register --require babel-polyfill Test Directory: <working dir>\test
+Extra Mocha Options: None
+Test Directory: <working dir>/lib/test

 ### Local testing of CLI